 She explains that she found herself wishing she had succeeded because everything that caused her to hate herself before the attempt hadn’t gone away.
 I’ve written about this before, and I think it’s really important to accept the reality that some people feel regret about not dying rather than regret about the attempt itself.

 There were some lines that I quite liked, such as: “No one wants this crap illness that masquerades as personal failing.”
-Some quirky analogies made an appearance, such as likening being unable to act out suicidal thoughts to “blue balls, but for death.”
+Some quirky analogies were used, such as likening being unable to act out suicidal thoughts to “blue balls, but for death.”

 The author also observed that: “The DSM’s authors boil down diagnosis of mental illness to something resembling an online quiz: Which Disney Princess Mental Disorder Are You?”
 I’m not really sure how that’s useful for anything.